dendronhq/dendron-site/vault/dendron.topic.config.dendron.md

 ### lookupConfirmVaultOnCreate

-With this set, you can pick the vault for new notes.
+With this set, you will be prompted to select the vault location each time you create a note when you have multiple vaults in your workspace.

 ### mermaid
 - default: false